gboulant/todogo/doc/talks/talk01.01.userguide.rst

    Legend: * active context

+Some specifications:

-* The configuration is stored in a directory whose path is hard coded in todogo as: ``$HOME/.config/galume/todogo``.
+* The configuration is stored in a directory which path is hard coded in todogo as: ``$HOME/.config/galume/todogo``.
-* This directory is created at first todo execution if not exists.
+* This directory is created while first executing todo if it does not already exist.
-* The configuration file is ``config.json`` at the root of the configuration directory.
+* The configuration filename is ``config.json`` at the root of the configuration directory.

 ===============================